-The general influence of all this is, to cause the honest-hearted of the world to despise Christianity and the Bible; and to make hypocrites and semi-infidels of nominal Christians.
+The general influence of all this is, to cause the honesthearted of the world to despise Christianity and the Bible; and to make hypocrites and semi-infidels of nominal Christians.
 Because the nominal church clings to this old blasphemy, and falsely presents its own error as the teaching of the Bible, the Word of God, though still nominally reverenced, is being practically repudiated.
-Thus the Bible, the great anchor of truth and liberty, is being cut loose from, [R2614: page 112] by the very ones who, if not deceived regarding its teachings, would be held and blessed by it.
+Thus the Bible, the great anchor of truth and liberty, is being cut loose from, by the very ones who, if not deceived regarding its teachings, would be held and blessed by it.